Clifmak/Developer-Test/README.md

-# INSTRUCTIONS TO RUN PROGRAM FILE 'no1.py'  :
+# Instructions to run program file 'no1.py'  :

 The instructions to run the program are as follows :